move-os/.github/profile/README.md

 ## Run-time Environments

-From the beginning, ***moveOS*** is intended to be deployed on bare-metal devices, Windows and Linux distributions; though, its behavior can change depending on deployed environments and underlying hardware features.
+From the beginning, the ***[moveOS](https://github.com/move-os/moveOS)*** is intended to be deployed on bare-metal devices, Windows and Linux distributions; though, its behavior can change depending on deployed environments and underlying hardware features.